Urban agglomerations in Uttar Pradesh

-Urban agglomerations in Uttar Pradesh with populations over 100,000 are shown in the table below.

-Urban agglomeration

-In the India census of 2011, an urban agglomeration was defined as follows:
+In the India census of 2011, an urban agglomeration was defined as:

 An urban agglomeration is a continuous urban spread constituting a town and its adjoining outgrowths (OGs), or two or more physically contiguous towns together with or without outgrowths of such towns.
 An Urban Agglomeration must consist of at least a statutory town and its total population (i.e. all the constituents put together) should not be less than 20,000 as per the 2001 Census.
 In varying local conditions, there were similar other combinations which have been treated as urban agglomerations satisfying the basic condition of contiguity.

-Table

-The urban agglomerations in Uttar Pradesh, with populations over 100,000, are noted below, with their constituent cities and towns.